Skip to main content

 How does a live Christmas tree trigger your allergies?

-There are several ways that your live Christmas tree can trigger underlying allergies or cause a new allergy to flare.
+There are several ways a live Christmas tree can trigger existing allergies or cause a new allergy to flare up.
 Here are the common culprits.

 Mold

-Mold is a fungus.
-And fungi live everywhere in nature.
+Mold is a type of fungus.
+Fungi live everywhere in nature.
 It’s almost certain that your live Christmas tree has mold spores on it.
-One study found that mold spores in the air increased by a factor of four after setting up a live Christmas tree in an apartment.
+One study found that mold spores in the air increased by more than six-fold after setting up a live Christmas tree in an apartment.

-Many people are allergic to live mold spores and even a small number of them can set off some people’s allergies or asthma.
+Many people are allergic to live mold spores, and even a small number of them can set off allergies or asthma.

 Fragrance

 The fresh pine scent of a Christmas tree can make your home smell lovely during the holidays.
-But that scent comes from a substance called terpene, which is found in the sap of pine trees.
+That scent comes from a substance called terpene, which is found in the sap of pine trees.

 Dust mites

 Dust mites are tiny insects that feed on dead skin cells.
-While they’re more often found indoors and in spaces like ductwork, they can also live outdoors.
-Dust mites can trigger people’s allergies and asthma.
+They’re usually found indoors and in spaces like ductwork, but they can also live outdoors.
+Dust mites can trigger allergies and asthma in some people.

 Poison ivy